Articles Posted in Cooking & Gas Fire

 by

-Frying turkeys did not seem to be a thing until a few decades ago, but it is now very popular.
-Indeed, it can also be very risky.
+Frying turkeys did not seem to be a thing until a few decades ago, but it is now viral.
+Indeed, it can also be hazardous.

-Thanksgiving, according to the National Fire Protection Agency, is a peak day for house fires in general, due to all the home cooking.
+According to the National Fire Protection Agency, Thanksgiving is a peak day for house fires due to all the home cooking.

 For your safety on Thanksgiving, consider the following advice: